cloudposse/docs/content/kubernetes-backing-services/monitoring/prometheus-alerts-grafana.md

 1. Sign-in to the Kubernetes Portal.
 Then navigate to "Grafana"
 2. Login to Grafana (default credentials are admin/admin)
 2. Create dashboard
-3. Export dashboard to json
+3. Export dashboard to JSON
-4. Put exported content to helm file values
+4. Put exported content to a helm file values
-5. Sync helmfile
+5. Sync helmfile with cluster